NGO Santé Diabète

 • Continuation of our diploma courses (D.E.S in endocrinology and diabetology and DU in diabetology).
 23 students benefited from it in West and Central Africa.

-• Continuation of our training actions for 3th reference and 2th reference health professionals, in particular post-graduate education (UPE) provided by the Malian Society of Endocrinology and Diabetology (Somed).
+• Continuation of our training actions for 3rd reference and 2rd reference health professionals, in particular post-graduate education (UPE) provided by the Malian Society of Endocrinology and Diabetology (Somed).

 • Intensive online nutrition course : in Mali, 65 health professionals enrolled in the intensive nutrition course, including 27 doctors, 28 nurses and 10 doctor students in endocrinology.

-Chair in philosophy at the hospital
+Chair of Philosophy in the Hospital

 Prevention and management of comorbidities Diabetes/HIV and diabetes/TB